AaltoSciComp/scicomp-docs/triton/usage/faq.rst

 How can I copy Triton files from outside of Aalto?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is an extension of the previous question.
 In case you are outside of Aalto and has neither direct access to Triton nor access to NFS mounted directories on your directory servers.
 Say you want to copy your Triton files to your home workstation.
 It could be done by setting up an SSH tunnel to your department SSH server.
-A few steps to be done: set tunnel to your local department server, then from your department server to Triton, and then run any scp/ssh command you want from your client using that tunnel.
+A few steps to be done: set tunnel to your local department server, then from your department server to Triton, and then run any rsync/sftp/ssh command you want from your client using that tunnel.
 The tunnel should be up during whole session.

 ::

     client: ssh -L9509:localhost:9509 department.ssh.server
     department server: ssh -L9509:localhost:22 triton.aalto.fi
-    client: scp -P 9509 -pr localhost:/triton/own/dir /local/dir
+    client: sftp -P 9509 localhost:/triton/own/dir/* /local/dir

 Note that port 9509 is taken for example only.
 One can use any other available port.
 Alaternatively, if you have a Linux or Mac OS X machine,